Social and Human Services

 Notes

-Students must receive a final grade of “C” or higher in all DDT, HSE, SAB and GRO courses in order to receive credit toward a Human Services Technology degree or certificate.
+Students must receive a final grade of “C” or higher in all DDT, HSE, SAB and courses in order to receive credit toward a Human Services Technology degree or certificate.

 Internships in a variety of community agencies enable students to gain specialized experience to parallel their classroom work.